 Minimum hire: During peak season mid March to November a minimum of 7 nights is available preferably Saturday to Saturday.
 In the off peak season (December – January) a minimum of 3 nights can be booked.

-To make a booking: Complete the booking form and a minimum £500 deposit or 30% of booking fee is required.
+To make a booking: Complete the booking form and a refundable £500 deposit is required.
 The full balance is required 3 months before start of holiday.
 Guest deposit is returned within 10 days of the let.

 Access: Available from 15.00.